stevenewald/edge-os/README.md

+# Edge OS

+C++ embedded operating system for the NRF52 family of Microcontrollers.

 # Building

 1. Install `bear` and `arm-none-eabi-gcc` relevant to your system.
 Ensure both the C and C++ compilers for `arm-none-eabi-gcc` are installed.